Charles E. Grainger

-Charles Edward Grainger (May 22, 1937 — December 10, 2022) was an American politician and journalist who served in the Alabama House of Representatives from 1970 to 1974, representing the 3rd legislative district of Alabama.
+Charles Edward Grainger (May 22, 1937 – December 10, 2022) was an American politician and journalist who served in the Alabama House of Representatives from 1970 to 1974, representing the 3rd legislative district of Alabama.

 Early life and education

-Grainger was born in Lawrence County, Alabama on May 22, 1937.
-He attended the University of North Alabama, the University of Mississippi, the University of Alabama and Southeastern Institute of Technology.
+Grainger was born in Lawrence County, Alabama, on May 22, 1937, to Olen and Lorene Marsh Grainger.
+He attended the University of North Alabama, the University of Mississippi, the University of Alabama, and Southeastern Institute of Technology.

 Career

 Prior to entering politics, Grainger was a journalist.
 He was a reporter for The Birmingham News, the largest newspaper in Alabama.
 He worked at Teledyne Brown Engineering, retiring after 40 years to establish his own consulting firm.

 In 1970, Grainger was elected to represent the 3rd legislative district of Alabama in the Alabama House of Representatives.
 He served until 1974.

 Grainger served as the director of Cummings Research Park until his retirement in 2017.
 He also worked as a private economic development consultant.